Perceptron

 return X,Y

 The done() function is a lot different from the one in original problem.
-Here is a python dictionary stores how many times a sample is trained on, since np.ndarray is unhashable, we use index instead; and the
+Here is a python dictionary stores how many times a sample is trained on, since np.ndarray is unhashable, we use index instead; and the is the Gram Matrix stores the inner product of samples.

 The second for loop is the accumulated sum